BoD/apollo-kotlin-template-multi-modules-and-services/README.md

-# Multi modules and services project with Apollo Kotlin 3 sample
+# Sample: Apollo Kotlin 3 with multiple modules and services

 This is a minimalist sample of a project with several modules and services using [Apollo Kotlin 3](https://www.apollographql.com/docs/kotlin).